 Program of Study

-- A supervisory committee shall be appointed for each candidate in accordance with General Regulations, Supervision of the School of Graduate Studies.
+- A supervisory committee shall be appointed for each student in accordance with General Regulations, Supervision of the School of Graduate Studies.

-- Candidates will normally be required to successfully complete a minimum of 18-credit hours of program courses as follows:
+- Students will normally be required to successfully complete a minimum of 18-credit hours of program courses as follows:

 - 7011 Nursing: The Science